Netflix account sharing: crackdown, limit, 2023, changes

 Note that in countries where account sharing has already been abolished, subscribers who use someone else's account for a fee have almost the same rights as host subscribers, with the exception of the possibility of creating sub-profiles.
 Netflix tries to be reassuring by explaining that "we will not automatically charge you if you share your account with someone who does not live with you".
 The platform is well aware that at the beginning of the entry into force of this measure, "the first reaction of the users concerned is to desert the platform, which will have an impact on the growth of subscribers in the short term.
 But then, the households will activate their own accounts and additional member accounts."
 In theory this should work for Netflix, however they might underestimate people's reluctance to pay for something that they previously had for free.
 And in an age where a family can have multiple streaming accounts, and share the costs between the family, suddenly having to pay for Netflix may limit its appeal.

-When will Netflix account sharing limits start?
+When did Netflix account sharing limits start?

 According to The Wall Street Journal, Netflix initially considered adding paid content to its catalog – much like Amazon Prime Video – hoping that the fear of seeing their bills climb would encourage users not to share their passwords.
 However, it discarded this idea to keep a simpler interface.
 Instead, they think they can rely on the IP address of the internet connection used to log into the account and account activity to track account sharing and charge for additional users.
 A measure that has already been tested in Latin America which has forced many users to choose to pay for sharing, at the risk of paying even more for an individual account, according to internal sources relayed by the Wall Street Journal.